hampel/monolog-xenforo/README.md

-Monolog logging implementation for XenForo 2.0
+Monolog logging implementation for XenForo 2.1
 ==============================================

-This XenForo 2.0 addon adds logging functionality using the Monolog library from https://github.com/Seldaek/monolog
+This XenForo 2.1 addon adds logging functionality using the Monolog library from https://github.com/Seldaek/monolog

 By [Simon Hampel](https://twitter.com/SimonHampel).

 Requirements
 ------------

-This addon requires PHP 7.0 or higher and only works on XenForo 2.0.x
+This addon requires XenForo 2.1

 Installation
 ------------